 Urbanisation remains a long-term trend

-Urbanisation is a long-term trend which has been accelerating since the earliest days of the industrial revolution.
-Covid-19 is not going to derail that.
+Urbanisation is a long-term trend which has been accelerating since the earliest days of the industrial revolution. we believe Covid-19 is not going to derail that.
 Economic activity is not going to move back to rural areas and the strongest cities, such as London and New York, will continue to create economic opportunities.
-Cities remain the most efficient way for humans to live and work.
+We believe cities remain the most efficient way for humans to live and work.

 One of the main advantages of global cities is the ability for industries to cluster together, boosting efficiency by sharing knowledge and expertise.
 This attracts external capital (venture capital) creating a self-fulfilling prophecy of investment and returns.

 In fact, some global cities’ expertise may become more concentrated, such as finance, media and technology: as people travel less, the need to be centred in the recognised hub of your professional field will increase.
 This would be Los Angeles for entertainment or London for insurance.
 Again, it is about maximising the interactions.